 Does the molecular weight of hyaluronic acid matter?

-Generally, molecular weight refers to how heavy the hyaluronic acid molecules are.
-Viscosupplementation can be high molecular or low molecular weight.
-High molecular weight only needs one injection as it is more potent and lasts longer in the joint.
+Generally, molecular weight refers to the mass of hyaluronic acid molecules.
+Viscosupplementation can be high- or low-molecular-weight.
+High-molecular-weight requires only one injection because it is more potent and lasts longer in the joint.
 Overall, we prefer to use a high-molecular-weight hyaluronic acid for knee arthritis.

 Generally, hyaluronic acid injections are incredibly safe.
 But, like all medications, these injections have potential side effects.